TAI CHI NOTES 7

 Work On; hanging body and finding gaps in HYZZ by coming forward more (particularly ankles)

-Anecdote; in the welcome at Mentakab there was a Q&A. Someone asked (in Chinese) with a clear reference to Nick and me ďHow can they know how to do Tai Chi when they cannot speak Chinese?Ē Master Foongís cutting reply was ďHow come you can speak Chinese but do not know how to do Tai Chi?Ē
+Anecdote; in the welcome at Mentakab, about 60 people gathered to greet Mr F. After domos there was a Q&A. Someone asked (in Chinese) with a clear reference to Nick and me “How can foreigners understand Tai Chi when they cannot speak or read Chinese?”
+Master Foong’s cutting reply was “How come you can speak and read Chinese but still cannot understand Tai Chi?”

 SSWF1; Ankles very song.
 Whole body song.
 Very long song sia before turn.